Sixth Annual International

 Each day one of our ATTGP teachers will lead a guided Constructive Rest session.
 Constructive Rest is a way of lying down in a semi-supine position (typically on the back with the knees elevated) that promotes good spinal alignment and release of excess tension.
 It is also known as “Active Rest,” “Semi-Supine” or simply an “Alexander Lie Down.”
 These sessions provide a simple yet powerful way to find balance, ease, and alertness, offering participants a time of rest, thoughtful awareness, and insights into your body’s amazing design.

-Three Additional Events Each Day
+Two to Three Additional Events Each Day

 SUMMIT SCHEDULE OF EVENTS